infominer33/infominer33.github.io/podcast-transcripts/SLP53-Antonopolis-on-Maximalism-Transcript.md

-# Stephan Levira Podcast 53
+# Stephan Livera Podcast 53
 **Andreas M. Antonopoulos - On Bitcoin Maximalism**

 <code>Editors Note: I've taken to working on youtube transcripts of podcasts and videos whos content is valuable and not easily accessible in text form, so that it will be easier for anyone to reference.
 Lightly edited, just enough to make the youtube auto-transcript navigable.</code>

-<code>For this particular transcript, I'm hoping for some maximalist feedback on Andreas' arguments.
-His case is compelling, and I wanted to make community response easier—<a href="https://infominer.id">infominer</a></code>
+<code>Concerning this particular transcript, I'm hoping for some maximalist feedback on Andreas' arguments.
+His case is compelling.
+This will make community review and response easier—<a href="https://infominer.id">infominer</a></code>

 <a href="https://stephanlivera.com/episode/53"><img src="http://i.imgur.com/7HFlgoJ.png"/></a>